Cldwlkn13/balloonatics/README.md

     - Then the query is recieved and they are given the relevant feedback **When the user submits the form correctly, they are thanked and the query appears in the database to be actioned**

-##### US009 I want to be able to add new products to the site, so we can keep the product inventory fresh
+##### US009 I want to be able to add new products to the site, so we can keep the product inventory fresh &check;
     - Given we have a new product available for sale
     - When I want to add that product
     - Then I have a space where I can do that easily **When logged in as a superuser, the user can navigate to product management and click to add a product.
 They are then presented with a form to complete to add the required details**
 **If the form is completed adequately then a new product entry is added to the Products table of the database**

-##### US010 I want to be able to edit products we have on the site, so I can keep the product inventory up to date
+##### US010 I want to be able to edit products we have on the site, so I can keep the product inventory up to date &check;
     - Given there is a product who's information has changed
     - When I want to edit that product
     - Then I have a space where I can do that easily **At the same url (products/loadproducts), the user can click to edit an existing product from the list of all products.
 Selecting a product loads the form**
 **If the form is completed adequately then the product entry is updated on the Products table of the database**

-##### US011 I want to be able to delete products we have on the site, so we do not have a lot of legacy products we do not want in the system
+##### US011 I want to be able to delete products we have on the site, so we do not have a lot of legacy products we do not want in the system &check;
     - Given there is a product that is no longer for sale
     - When I want to delete that product
     - Then I have a space where I can do that easily